 - Students should have a government ID such as a driver’s license or passport, a student ID or some other form of identification ready for the Zoom session.
 Expired ID is also acceptable due to government closures during the pandemic.
 If no ID is available, Vault has a selfie procedure students can use.

 - When students are ready to do the saliva collection, they should log in to the Zoom waiting room using the email and password provided during sign-up.
 Reminder: Students should not eat, drink, chew or smoke anything for at least 30 minutes before giving the sample.

 Vanderbilt will be able to access test results electronically in a streamlined fashion through a dashboard portal, which eliminates the need for students to submit their results themselves.

 Students must monitor their health and any symptoms using the VandySafe app starting August 10 to prepare for the August 24 start of classes.
 Students should contact a local health provider, or visit Student Health when it is open if in the Nashville area, if any COVID-19 symptoms develop.

 COMING TO CAMPUS

-If a student tested positive for COVID-19 and had symptoms, clearance to come to campus is assigned by a health care provider using CDC’s symptom-based strategy when: 1) the individual remains fever free without the use of fever reducers for 24 hours, 2) symptoms have improved, and 3) it has been at least 10 days since their symptoms first appeared, per current CDC guidelines.
+If a student tested positive for COVID-19 and had symptoms, clearance to come to campus is assigned using CDC’s symptom-based strategy when: 1) the individual remains fever free without the use of fever reducers for 24 hours, 2) symptoms have improved, and 3) it has been at least 10 days since their symptoms first appeared, per current CDC guidelines.
 If a student tested positive for COVID-19 but had no symptoms, the individual can be cleared to come to campus 10 days after the test as long as the individual does not develop symptoms.
 If the individual develops symptoms, then the individual must follow the recovery strategy for those with symptoms.